Editor’s Note

 Growing up and starting out in Greece shaped Dimitris in ways that a more forgiving market never could have.
 The Greek business environment is constrained, competitive, and offers little room for inefficiency.
 It forces you, from the very beginning, to think beyond your borders.

 What others experienced as a limitation, Dimitris experienced as a design problem.
 If the local market could not provide the scale he was looking for, he would have to build for the world from day one.
 Digital marketing became his first gateway into that thinking.
-Through it, he discovered something that would define everything that followed: technology gave a single individual the ability to create disproportionate impact, without waiting for permission, capital, or the approval of structures that had never been designed with people like him in mind.

 ”I believe dreams carry a quiet persistence.
-Ignore them long enough and they do not disappear — they eventually return.
+Ignore them long enough and they do not disappear, they eventually return.
 And if comfort replaces boldness for too long, those dreams take their revenge by confronting us with the person we never became and the life we failed to claim.”

 Dimitris Dodis